hawkinsw/CS5138/Assignment2/Scooby.md

     1175: 48 89 75 e0           mov    QWORD PTR [rbp-0x20],rsi
 ```

 Store the first two arguments on the stack.
-The 8 bytes between `rbp - 0x18` and `rbp - 0x10` contain rdi, the first parameter.
+The 8 bytes between `rbp - 0x18` and `rbp - 0x10` contain `rdi`, the first parameter.
 We will refer to this parameter as `d`.
-The 8 bytes between `rbp - 0x20` and `rbp - 0x18` contain `rdi`.
+The 8 bytes between `rbp - 0x20` and `rbp - 0x18` contain `rsi`.
 We will refer to this parameter as `s`.

 ```
     1179: 48 c7 45 f0 00 00 00  mov    QWORD PTR [rbp-0x10],0x0